Bergen County Divorce Lawyers

 The type of divorce process you use can have a significant effect on your well-being and possibly the eventual result.
 We can assist with any option you choose, such as:

 • Uncontested divorce: The marriage dissolution process can be difficult enough without adding the burden of going to trial.
 Even in cases where spouses have serious relationship differences, attempting to negotiate an uncontested divorce can benefit both sides.
-If consensus is achieved on custody, parenting time, child support, property division, and alimony terms, our firm can prepare a marital settlement agreement for submission to the judge.
+If a consensus is achieved on custody, parenting time, child support, property division, and alimony terms, our firm can prepare a marital settlement agreement for submission to the judge.

-• Contested divorce: Sometimes parties simply cannot find common ground on divorce terms.
+• Contested divorce: Sometimes, parties simply cannot find common ground on divorce terms.
 This is especially true if there is an allegation of domestic violence or financial impropriety.
 When going to court is the best way to achieve a favorable result, you can rely on our successful trial track record.

 • Mediation: Many divorcing couples come to a settlement through mediation.
-This process includes a qualified third-party mediator, who works to help spouses find common ground.
+This process includes a qualified third-party mediator who works to help spouses find common ground.

 • Arbitration: Like mediation, arbitration is a way to finalize divorce terms outside of court.
 Instead of trying to reach a consensus, however, the arbitrator hands down the decision, which the parties can agree to honor or use as a guide.